MerginMaps/mobile/README.md

 Input makes surveying of geospatial data easy.
 You can design your survey project in QGIS with custom forms.

 ## Download
-Click here to download the app on your mobile device:
+Click below to download the app on your mobile device:

 **Current Release**
 <p>